-Professor and Unit Leader
+Professor Emeritus Biology and retired Unit Leader

 U.S. Geological Survey